Black-Beard-Sdk/sdk.net/Docs/Black.Beard.Dynamics.Services.md

 ##### Summary

-Generates JSON schemas for specified types and saves them to a directory.
+Generates JSON schema for specified types and saves them to a directory.

 <a name='M-Site-Services-SchemaGenerator-#ctor-System-String,System-String-'></a>
 ### #ctor(path,idTemplate) `constructor`